carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-The numerical value assigned to each of these characters depends on the
+The numerical value assigned to each character depends on the
 sequencing platform that generated the reads.
 The sequencing machine used to generate our data
 uses the standard Sanger quality PHRED score encoding, using Illumina version 1.8 onwards.
-Each character is assigned a quality score between 0 and 41 as shown in
+Each character is assigned a quality score between 0 and 41, as shown in
 the chart below.

 ~~~